Get spirited away

 Pilgrim paths and ancient baths; Ehime is as much about the journey as it is the destination.

-Ehime prefecture is made up of the north-west crescent of Shikoku and several islands extending out towards Honshu and Kyushu.
+Ehime Prefecture is made up of the north-west crescent of Shikoku and several islands, extending out towards Honshu and Kyushu.
 It’s the last stop on the Shimanami Kaido, a series of bridges connecting Honshu to Shikoku that offers a spectacularly scenic bike ride over the Seto Inland Sea.
-It also contains 26 of the 88 temples on the circular Shikoku pilgrimage, as well as Japan’s oldest bathhouse, the highest peak in western Japan, bull sumo wrestling and an island ruled by feral cats.
+It also contains 26 of the 88 temples on the circular Shikoku Pilgrimage, as well as Japan’s oldest bathhouse, the highest peak in western Japan, and an island ruled by feral cats.

-An increasingly popular tourist spot is Aoshima “Cat Island”, famous for its feral felines that outnumber the local population by six to one.
-You can catch the ferry from Matsuyama to the cat kingdom, which is actually an old fishing village.
-Bring food for the cats and gifts for the mostly elderly local residents – Aoshima was never meant to be a tourist attraction.
+An increasingly popular tourist spot is Aoshima.
+Also known as “Cat Island.”
+It’s home to thousands of feral felines that outnumber the local population by six to one.
+You can catch the ferry from Matsuyama City to the cat kingdom, which is an old fishing village.
+Bring food for the cats and gifts for the mostly elderly locals—Aoshima was never meant to be a tourist attraction.

 Further along, near the border of Kochi Prefecture, lies sacred Mount Ishizuchi.
 It’s the highest mountain in western Japan and one of the country’s seven holy mountains, drawing hikers and climbers from spring to autumn and skiers in the winter.
 Its name, Ishizuchi, means “stone hammer,” which it’s peak is said to resemble.
 There are many shrines along the way to the top.